wso2-attic/module-kafka/README.md

 ## Ballerina as a Kafka Producer

-Here Kafka record is created from serialized string, and then published to topic 'test-topic' partition '1' to remote Kafka broker cluster.
+Here Kafka record is created from serialized string, and then it is published to topic 'test-topic' partition '1' in remote Kafka broker cluster.

 ```ballerina
 import ballerina.net.kafka;